Care Management Fees

 One innovation that is growing in popularity is the blended payment model.
 In this model, a practice functioning as a patient-centered medical home (PCMH) is paid a combination (i.e., a “blend”) of enhanced FFS payment, incentives for quality performance, and a per member per month (PMPM) care management fee to cover care that falls outside of the traditional office visit.

 The term “care management” refers to activities performed by health care professionals with a goal of facilitating appropriate patient care across the health care system.
 In order to increase patient satisfaction and improve outcomes (e.g., greater adherence to treatment recommendations; more effective self-management; improved health and wellness), care management programs provide services that typically are not reimbursed under traditional, FFS payment models.
-These services include patient education; medication management and adherence support; risk stratification; population management; and coordination of care transitions.
+These services include patient education; medication management and adherence support; risk stratification; population management; and coordination of care transitions; and care planning.

 ELEMENT 1: Nonphysician staff time dedicated to care management